 There is nothing that makes a home feel more welcoming in the summer months than a freshly manicured lawn.
-Although it may seem simple in concept, it takes much more than water and some grass seed to set the proper foundation for a beautiful, healthy lawn.
 We know lawn care can feel overwhelming when you’re just starting out, but by creating a plan and learning the steps for each stage of lawn care, you’ll be a pro in no time!
 Below are a handful of our favorite tips and tricks to help you get started.

 Lawn Mowing and Lawn Care 101

 While lawn mowing might be something you just take care of when the weather is nice, it’s best to create a plan and stick to it throughout the entire summer season.
 Your plan will depend on what your yard looks like.
 If you have a lot of flower beds, a swing set, or other large obstacles it’s best to trim around the edges before starting to mow.
 Make sure to clean debris out of your yard before each lawn mowing endeavor.
-Hitting a stick, rock, or stray dog toy could damage your lawnmower, dull your blades, and potentially send you on a trip to the hospital.
+Hitting a stick, rock, or stray dog toy could damage your lawnmower, dull the mower blades, and potentially send you on a trip to the hospital.
 Once you set your lawn mowing plan and get into a routine, stick to it to ensure consistent results every time.
 Sharp mower blades give a clean cut.
 Clean cuts can help reduce stress on the grass blades.
-When grass is torn off with a dull blade,

-When mowing your lawn, you never want to cut more than one-third of your lawn’s growth.
+When mowing your lawn, you never want to cut more than one-third of the length of your lawn.
 Cutting any more than this can damage the grass.
 By not cutting too short, you are also making it more difficult for weeds to get the sunlight they need to grow.

 This might seem obvious, but effective lawn mowing is dependent on maintaining your equipment.
 Before you set out to mow your lawn, top off the gas tank.
 It’s unwise to refuel a hot lawnmower, so cross this off your list before you set off.
 You also want to check your blades for dullness.
 Dull blades can seriously harm your grass by creating rips and tears.
 This will make your lawn more susceptible to weeds and pests.